 Where a participant already has a registered MGBRT and is satisfied with the same MGBRT reference value for winter and summer, no additional supporting materials need to be submitted.
-The IESO will use the currently-registered value of MGBRT as the MGBRT reference level.
+The IESO will use the currently-registered value of MGBRT as the summer and winter MGBRT reference level.